South Park Mexican: Career

 In February 2000, he signed Dope House to a distribution deal with Universal Records, a now-absorbed music division of Universal Music Group.
 It earned him an advance of $500,000 and national distribution.
 Universal released two of Coy's studio albums, Time is Money (2000), and Never Change (2001).
 The compilation, The Purity Album (2000), included the single "You Know My Name", which peaked at number thirty-one on the rap chart.
 San Antonio Express-News writer Ramiro Burr summarized South Park Mexican's lyrical content in a 2001 profile: "SPM delivers raunchy lyrics about growing up in the barrio and living the party life.
 But he says he also focuses on working hard and having hope for a better life."

 His Universal releases did not gain much mainstream attention; Jason Birchmeier of AllMusic suggested, "Coy's hardcore rapping proved to be too harsh for the masses".
 He was dropped from Universal after his arrest on child sexual abuse charges.
 His 2002 album, Reveille Park, a compilation of freestyles, was released by Dope House shortly before Coy's trial for sexual assault began.
-Dope House also released two more albums recorded by Coy while he was incarcerated, When Devils Strike, released in 2006, debuted at #46 on the Billboard 200, and The Last Chair Violinist followed two years later in 2008.
+Dope House also released two more albums recorded by Coy while he was incarcerated, When Devils Strike, released in 2006, debuted at No. 46 on the Billboard 200, and The Last Chair Violinist followed two years later in 2008.
 Following a six-year hiatus, he released The Son of Norma on September 30, 2014.